polvoronmilkee/snaq/README.md

 - Modal-based menus for game settings and instructions
 - Difficulty levels: Easy, Medium, Hard
 - Power-up mechanics to keep gameplay exciting
+- Modular architecture for easy maintenance and expansion

 ---